CONCERN: Impact of industrial wind development in the KANSAS FLINT HILLS.

 The Hills, Concerns:

-• A thousand wind turbines in the Flint Hills are projected to generate 1/10 of 1% of our nation's energy production.
-Are we willing to be responsible for sacrificing the last 3% of an endangered ecosystem for this amount of energy?
+• Are we willing to be responsible for sacrificing the last 4% of an endangered ecosystem for a small amount of intermittent and unreliable energy?

 • Where are the geological and environmental studies that reflect how hundreds of lighted turbines will affect our communities, livestock, wildlife, birds, underground water, and the last of the Tallgrass Prairie?